dortania/GPU-Buyers-Guide/README.md

 Users with Kepler based GPUs are in the clear though, they utilize Apple's native drivers

+And for thoe who want some reading to do: [When will the Nvidia Web Drivers be released for macOS Mojave 10.14 ](https://devtalk.nvidia.com/default/topic/1042520/drivers/-when-will-the-nvidia-web-drivers-be-released-for-macos-mojave-10-14-/post/5358999/#5358999).
+Great read as it shows how even upper management doesn't have a good answer for customers

 ## So if my GPU is natively supported, why do i need Lilu and WhateverGreen?

 This is a question comes up quite a bit in the Hackintosh community, and for good reason as to why in the world would these GPUs work out of the box on a mac and not a Hackintosh?
 Well, the reason being is that PCs and Macs have different internal wiring and so the ACPI layouts in a PC don't work well with Macs in different scenarios.
 To get around this, we use [WhateverGreen](https://github.com/acidanthera/WhateverGreen/releases) and it's companion [Lilu](https://github.com/acidanthera/Lilu/releases) to patch different parts of our Hackintosh like renaming devices, assisting in framebuffer connections, patching audio connectors, allowing modifications to aty\_config, aty\_properties, cail\_properties via ACPI and so much more.
 With such a large feature set and developed by someone who knows what they're doing, there's no reason not to use it